 Tip: Soak seeds overnight to improve germination rates.

-Thin or space your plants to at least 6" apart.
+Thin or space your plants to at least 6″ apart.

 Days to Germination: 5 – 10 days.

 Add mulch around the plants for appearance and to keep weeds down.
 Fertilizer can be applied but is usually not needed.

 Insects and disease problems are not infrequent.
 If problems occur, treat Moonflower plants early with organic or chemical insect repellents and fungicide.